scaleoutsystems/fedn/docs/projects.rst

 **train (mandatory):**

 This entry point is invoked when the client recieves a new model update (training) request from the server.
 The training entry point must be a single-input single-output (SISO) program.
-Upon recipt of a traing request, the FEDn client will download the latest version of the global model, write it to a (temporary) file and execute the command specified in the entrypoint:
+Upon recipt of a traing request, the Scaleout Edge client will download the latest version of the global model, write it to a (temporary) file and execute the command specified in the entrypoint:

 .. code-block:: python

     python train.py model_in model_out

-where 'model_in' is the **file** containing the current global model (parameters) to be updated, and 'model_out' is a **path** to write the new model update to (FEDn substitutes this path for tempfile location).
+where 'model_in' is the **file** containing the current global model (parameters) to be updated, and 'model_out' is a **path** to write the new model update to (Scaleout Edge substitutes this path for tempfile location).
-When a traing update is complete, FEDn reads the updated paramters from 'model_out' and streams them back to the server for aggregation.
+When a traing update is complete, Scaleout Edge reads the updated paramters from 'model_out' and streams them back to the server for aggregation.

 .. note::
     The training entrypoint must also write metadata to a json-file.
 The entry ``num_example`` is mandatory - it is used by the aggregators to compute a weighted average.
 The user can in addition choose to log other variables such as hyperparamters.
 These will then be stored in the backend database and accessible via the API and UI.